mia-platform/documentation/docs/fast_data/configuration/realtime_updater/configuration_files.md

 The `primaryKeys` is an array of strings which are the primary keys of the projection whose topic is linked.

-## Kafka Projection Updates configuration
+## Kafka Projection Updates Configuration

 Whenever the Real-Time Updater performs a change on Mongo on a projection, you can choose to send a message to a Kafka topic as well, containing information about the performed change and, if possible, the state of the projection *before* and *after* the change and the document ID of the document involved in the change.